markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/finish.md

-Now we have a check and a corresponding unit test.
-But our test isn't really checking that our check is functioning properly - that's where integration tests come in.
+Now you have a check and a corresponding unit test.
+But our test isn't really checking that the check is functioning properly - that's where integration tests come in.

-We'll write an integration test in the next module!
+You'll write an integration test in the next module!